Benerman/Headless-Bluetooth-Raspberry-Pi-Car/Readme.md

 https://www.max2play.com/en/forums/topic/pi3-bluetooth-auto-reconnect-option-script/ - reconnect?
 https://retropie.org.uk/forum/topic/1754/help-with-script-to-maintain-bluetooth-connection/10 - Reconnect?

+https://raspberrypi.stackexchange.com/questions/53408/automatically-connect-trusted-bluetooth-speaker - Script to place your known BT devices to auto connect.
+Maybe add two+ mac addresses and then create logic to try for duration, then next...

 ## About
 This gist will show how to setup Raspbian Stretch as a headless Bluetooth A2DP audio sink.
 This will allow your phone, laptop or other Bluetooth device to play audio wirelessly through a Rasperry Pi.